MulSKIPS/MulSKIPS/README.md

 make
 ```

-If something goes wrong, please double check (and edit, if needed) the makefile.
+If something goes wrong, please double check (and edit, if needed) the makefile, and ensure that your GNU Fortran compiler (gfortran or f95) is updated (tested version >= 9.4.0).
 A successful compilation will generate a "mulskips.e" executable file in the /your_MulSKIPS_directory/mulskips-source/ directory.

 - To run a simulation, go to your working directory, use pymulskips routines to generate a "start.dat" file with all simulation parameters, then simply call  /your_MulSKIPS_directory/mulskips.e